vigneshavm/Interview-questions/NodejsV1.md

 ## Callback Vs Promise Vs AsyncAwait

+**Async/Await (Preferred):**

+* ✅ Cleaner syntax, easier error handling with try/catch
+* ✅ Readable, sequential flow
+* ❌ Slightly harder to parallelize unless using `Promise.all`

+**Promises:**

+* ✅ Great for chaining
+* ✅ Can run in parallel easily
+* ❌ Callback nesting if not managed properly

+**Callbacks:**

+* ✅ Useful in older APIs and streams
+* ❌ Prone to callback hell and error handling issues

+I default to `async/await`, and combine with `Promise.all` for parallelism.
+Callbacks are only used in low-level libraries or streams.

 - **Promises**: Use `.then()` and `.catch()` for chaining async calls.
 - **Async/Await**: More readable and concise for handling asynchronous operations.
 - Promises simplify callbacks but can still become complex.